jrhy/kotlin-suspending-sequences/README.md

+# Kotlin Suspending Sequences
+Initial release: March 21, 2019

+by Jeff Rhyason

 # What is this?

-`kotlin-suspending-sequences` is modeled after regular Kotlin sequences, except the thing that yields things for the sequence, can itself suspend.
+`kotlin-suspending-sequences` is modeled after regular Kotlin sequences, except the thing that yields things for the sequence can *itself* suspend.
 It's a multiplatform project, tested with:

 * Kotlin-JVM